 - The automatic generation of columns

-- Floor slab outlines, to use them as templates that facilitate their introduction
+- Floor slab outlines, to use them as templates that facilitate their entry

 - From the IFC file that contains "security in case of fire" information